permutationlock/simple_web_game_server/examples/tic_tac_toe/README.md

 This folder contains an example Tic Tac Toe web game, useful to see how to set up a full game system with matchmaking and game reporting.
-The game_server folder contains C++ code for the Tic Tac Toe WebSocket game server, the matchmaking_server folder contains the corresponding matchmaking server, and the client directory contains a [React](https://reactjs.org/) client and [Express.js](https://expressjs.com/) web server to serve the frontend for the Tic Tac Toe app, issue JWTs for the matchmaker, verify JWTs for game results, and run a few other features.
+The game_server folder contains C++ code for the Tic Tac Toe WebSocket game server.
+The matchmaking_server folder contains the corresponding matchmaking server that also serves the web application.
+The client sub-directory contains a [React](https://reactjs.org/) client Tic Tac Toe app.

 Because this app uses TLS for the HTTPS and WSS protocols, you must have an authorized certificate for the domain name where you serve the application.
 To